This Honey Mustard Vinaigrette is super easy to whip up, and adds a just-right sweet and sour blend to any salad.

 Special Diet Notes

-Paleo: This recipe isn't paleo due to the prepared mustard.
-However, you could use a Homemade Mustard, or purchase this for use in the recipe.
+Paleo: This recipe isn’t paleo due to the prepared mustard.
+However, you could use a Homemade Mustard, or purchase this to use in the recipe.

 Vegan: If you want to make this vegan-friendly (assuming you are in the “honey isn’t vegan” camp), then you could use maple syrup as the sweetener.